Low-Cost Home Upgrades

 Photo: Jonny Valiant

-Transform a flea market find with a fresh coat of paint.
+Update a favorite piece with a simple coat of paint.

 Photo: Time Inc. Studios